Rajpratik71/linux-manPages/iptables-restore.md

               Print additional debug info during ruleset processing.

        -M, --modprobe modprobe_program
               Specify the path to the modprobe program.
-By default, iptables- restore will inspect /proc/sys/kernel/modprobe to determine the executable's path.
+By default, iptables-restore will inspect /proc/sys/kernel/modprobe to determine the executable's path.

        -T, --table name
               Restore only the named table even if the input stream contains other ones.

 BUGS
        None known as of iptables-1.2.1 release

 AUTHORS
        Harald Welte <laforge@gnumonks.org> wrote iptables-restore based on code from Rusty Russell.
        Andras Kis-Szabo <kisza@sch.bme.hu> contributed ip6tables-restore.

 SEE ALSO
        iptables-apply(8),iptables-save(8), iptables(8)

        The iptables-HOWTO, which details more iptables usage, the NAT-HOWTO, which details NAT, and the netfilter-hacking-HOWTO which details the internals.

 iptables 1.6.1                                                                                                                                                                     IPTABLES-RESTORE(8)